 However, 1080p is a problem when it comes to laptops for work, or, in general, any use case that involves a lot of text.
 Examples include web browsing (news, Wikipedia, Coursera, etc.), reading, emails, text editing (Microsoft Word), spreadsheet (Microsoft Excel), presentation (Microsoft PowerPoint) and many more.
 They are all common use cases.

-So, why is displaying text on 1080p screens a problem?
-This is because:
+Why is displaying text on 1080p screens a problem?
+Because:

 - at a given distance between the our eyes and the screen, there is only a limited range of text size (height and width) that is comfortable for our eyes to read,